Explainer: Why Germany wants a merger to underpin Deutsche Bank

 Deutsche’s chief executive officer Christian Sewing would prefer to have more time to stabilize the bank before taking on a merger, people familiar with the matter have said.

+On March 17, both banks held management board meetings and confirmed they were in talks about a merger, though both warned that a deal was far from certain.

 In February, Deutsche’s management board gave Sewing the go-ahead for exploratory talks with Commerzbank, a person with knowledge of the matter said.
-There have been contacts among a small circle of executives.
-Talks could end without a deal, the person said.
+There had been contacts among a small circle of executives.

 With the talks now out in the open, and Berlin still pushing for a deal, the companies are under pressure to figure out the mechanics of a fusion and decide whether or not it is workable.
 That decision is seen within weeks.